juanechenique9/test/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.12.
 Use node: v22.15.1 or one higher.

+The changes are in the develop branch, you must download it to run the project.

 ## Development server

 To start a local development server, run: